How To Learn To Speak a Foreign Language With Social Anxiety

 3) Write instead of talking

-Here is the list of websites where you can find some language exchange partners:
+Here is a list of websites where you can find some language exchange partners:

 4) Condition yourself